Analyzing Big 4 Partner SalariesThe Complete Guide

 Yes, you read that right.

-So how do they get paid so much for all those hours worked?
+Wait, what?!
+So how do they get paid so much?

-Profits are typically shared every quarter, but because nobody wants partners to starve (unlikely…), they do receive a salary-like “advance” every month.
+But because actual annual profits are only known at the end of each fiscal year (and because nobody wants Partners to starve…), they do receive a salary-like “advance” every month.

 Buy-in Payments are Required

 When new partners are promoted, they are expected to “buy-in” to the partnership.